 Install: Mount disk image and run multiTree.

-Note: If the files above refuse to start on your system, please download the plain multiTree jar file.
-Launch the jar file via the terminal with the command java -jar -XstartOnFirstThread multitree64.jar
+Note: If you run into trouble using the file above, you may try to download the plain multiTree jar file and launch it via the terminal using the command "java -jar -XstartOnFirstThread multitree64.jar"

 multiTree for Windows

 Note: The multiTree userinterface may look disarranged on high resolution displays.
 This can be changed by applying a proper scaling to the UI elements as follows: Right-click on multitree.exe, select Properties, select the Compatibility tab, and then select the "Disable display scaling on high DPI settings" (set to System).